 Not all properties affected by declared noxious weeds have Weed Control Notices on them.
 Because of the number of properties in the Yass Valley LGA, it is not possible to inspect every property as often as desired.
-Unless Council or the SSNPA is notified of an existing problem, some properties severely infested with declared noxious weeds may go undetected for many years and be subsequently sold along with the weed problem.
+Unless Council is notified of an existing problem, some properties severely infested with declared noxious weeds may go undetected for many years and be subsequently sold along with the weed problem.
 During your initial inspection of the property, you should arrange to have a reputable Weed Control Operator accompany you.
 They will be able to advise you on likely costs and outcomes of noxious weeds present on the property.
-Contact details of Weed control Operators experienced in this matter are available from SSNPA.
+Contact details of Weed control Operators experienced in this matter are available from Hilltops Council Weeds Officers.

-Your Solicitor should request a Section 64 Certificate (under the Noxious Plants Act 1993) from the SSNPA, which details if there are any weed control notices in force over a particular parcel of land and as to any outstanding expenses payable or any resulting charges on the land.
+Your Solicitor should request a Schedule 7 Clause 28 Certificate (under the Biosecurity Act 2015) from a certified Weeds Officer, which details if there are any weed control notices in force over a particular parcel of land and as to any outstanding expenses payable or any resulting charges on the land.
 These debts and outstanding notices remain with the property on sale and become the responsibility of the buyer.